 An Applicant intending to share use of an existing Telecommunications Tower or other pre-existing structure shall be required to document the intent of the existing owner to share use.

-In the event of an Application to share the use of an existing Telecommunications Tower that does not increase the height of the Telecommunications Tower, the Board may waive such requirements of this Local Law as may be for good cause shown.
-The Applicant is encouraged to seek a pre-Application conference with the Board to review such a proposed Application and settle the issue of waivers of such provisions which will help to expedite review and the issuance of a permit for such Applications.
-The purpose of waivers shall be to expedite for the Applicant and the Town the review and issuance of a permit for the shared use of an existing Telecommunications Tower.
+In the event of an Application to share the use of an existing Telecommunications Tower that does not increase the height of the Telecommunications Tower or otherwise substantially change the physical dimensions of such tower, the Zoning Officer shall review the application.
+If the Zoning Officer determines that the shared use is in compliance with the Special Use Permit and all applicable codes, laws and rules then a Telecommunications Permit will be issued for this additional equipment.

 Section 9.
 Height of a Telecommunications Tower